Raleigh Bathroom Updates & Remodel Support

 • Hardware updates — cabinet pulls, drawer knobs, and accessory coordination

-Finish-level work means we're updating what you see and touch — surfaces, fixtures, cabinets, tile, and paint — without relocating supply or drain lines, moving walls, or altering the structural layout of the space.
+Cosmetic and surface work means we're updating what you see and touch — surfaces, fixtures, cabinets, tile, and paint — without relocating water supply or drain pipes, moving walls, or changing the structural layout of the space.
 This is the right approach for most bathroom refreshes and represents the majority of bathroom project value for Raleigh homeowners.

-If your project involves moving the toilet to a new location, repositioning a shower drain, removing a wall to expand square footage, or anything that touches rough plumbing inside the wall or floor — that work requires a properly licensed plumber and likely a licensed general contractor.
+If your project involves moving the toilet to a new location, repositioning a shower drain, removing a wall to expand the room, or anything that touches the water supply or drain pipes inside the wall or floor — that work requires a properly licensed plumber and likely a licensed general contractor.
 We'll tell you clearly where the line is, and we're happy to help you think through your options.

 When to call a licensed professional

-Any work involving moving plumbing supply or drain rough-in locations, electrical panel work or new circuit runs, load-bearing wall removal, or remediation of active water damage, mold, or rot should be handled by a properly qualified, licensed professional.
+Any work involving moving the water supply or drain pipes inside walls and floors, electrical breaker-box work or new wiring runs, removing a load-bearing wall (a wall that helps hold up the house), or cleaning up active water damage, mold, or rot should be handled by a properly qualified, licensed professional.
 Don't skip permits or inspections — they protect you as the homeowner.
-If we find something during a project that's outside finish-level scope, we'll let you know before proceeding.
+If we find something during a project that's outside surface-level scope, we'll let you know before proceeding.

 Projects at or above $40,000 may require a properly licensed general contractor or another compliant project structure.